 Once this garden of Eden craft is completed, you can bring all previous crafts together.

 Righteous Adam and Eve lived in the garden of Eden and could eat from only one tree.
 Then came the snake and tempted Eve to eat from the forbidden tree.
 The result… their light covering disappeared and they covered themselves with fig leaves.

 Garden of Eden Craft #5 – The Garden of Eden Is Closed

-And finally the last stage of our Garden of Eden crafts: God closes the garden with a gate, an angel, and a flaming sword.
+And finally the last stage of our Garden of Eden crafts: God closes the garden and places an angel and a flaming sword at the entrance.
 Adam and Eve are cast out as a consequence to their sin.